Tick Tock Goes the Clock!

 - Letter cards

 - Sticky notes or small pieces of paper

 - Tick Tock Goes the Clock and Stack and Pack texts

 - Tick Tock, Clock by Margery Cuyler (HarperCollins, 2012) (optional)

-Tell the children that while a clock goes “tick tock” they will pick up, stack, and pack objects that end in –ock, –ick, and –ack: clock, sock, tick, stick, pack, and sack.
+While a clock goes “tick tock,” the children will pick up, stack, and pack objects that end in –ock, –ick, and –ack: clock, sock, tick, stick, pack, and sack.